kavia-common/mood-tracker-and-journal-284061-284072/mood_log_backend/README.md

 - All SQL queries are parameterized.
 - JWT includes user id as `sub` and `email`.
 - Ensure DB connection string is correct for your environment.
+- Startup uses Node.js (not FastAPI).
+Any previous uvicorn/FastAPI references are obsolete and removed.